 Participants become fully vested in their pension benefit upon the completion of five years of service.
 The benefit is payable on an unreduced basis at age 65.
 Employees hired after 2003 who terminate employment prior to age 55 with at least 10 years of service may choose to commence their benefits on an actuarially reduced basis as early as age 55.
-Employees hired before 2004 who terminate employment prior to age 50 with at least 10 years of service may choose to commence their benefits as early as age 50.
-Employees hired before 2004 who terminate employment prior to age 50.
-Employees hired before 2004 who terminate employment prior to age 50.
+Employees hired before 2004 who terminate employment prior to age 50 with at least 10 years of service may choose to commence their benefits on an actuarially reduced basis as early as age 50.
 Employees hired before 2004 who terminate employment prior to age 50 with fewer than 10 years of service may choose to commence their benefits on an actuarially reduced basis as early as age 55.